ondrejsevcik/ondrejsevcik.com/source/_posts/deprecate-css.md

 <figure>
   <a href="/images/deprecated-css-example.png"><img src="/images/deprecated-css-example.png" alt="Example of deprecated .align-center class on GitHub homepage"/></a>
-  <figcaption>Example of deprecated `.align-center` class on GitHub with a deprecated message.</figcaption>
+  <figcaption>Example of deprecated `.align-center` class on GitHub with a deprecation message.</figcaption>
 </figure>

 This has several benefits: